Yesterday a good friend asked me if I was worried about the trend of things becoming cloud-based and so easily available online.

-I admitted however, that with existing competitors such as MYOB which have been in the market for decades and virtually become synonymous with accounting, it can be slightly daunting to be a relatively new player to the market.
+I admitted, however, that with existing competitors such as MYOB which has been in the market for decades and has virtually become synonymous with accounting, it can be slightly daunting to be a relatively new player to the market.
 But just look at Xero and the effect they have had on the market.
 Were they scared of a bit of competition?

 I have always welcomed a challenge and competition within the industry, and the benefit of clients becoming more educated means that we can spend more time discussing real issues with them rather than explaining the nuts and bolts topics which often take up precious (and costly) consultation time.